hiddewie/OpenRailwayMap-vector/CONTRIBUTING.md

 ## I want to provide translations for a new language

 At this moment the user interface and legend are solely available in English.
 This might change in the future.

+## I want to support OpenRailwayMap financially

+To support the operational costs of the OpenRailwayMap, financial support can be provided through [*Github Sponsors*](https://github.com/sponsors/hiddewie) or [*Buy Me a Coffee*](https://buymeacoffee.com/hiddewie).